-Example of Margin Trading With Profit
+Example of Margin Call

 Here is how a margin trade works.
 Suppose an investor wants to buy 200 shares of a stock at $50 each for an investment that totals $10,000.
 He or she puts up $5,000 while the brokerage firm lends the remaining $5,000.

 FINRA rules and the broker require that the investor hold 25% of the total stock value in his or her account at all times — this is the maintenance requirement.
 So the investor would need to maintain $2,500 in his or her brokerage account.
 The investor currently achieves this since there’s $5,000 from the initial investment.

-If however, the stock’s shares fall to $30 each, the value of your investment also drops to $6,000.
+If the stock’s shares fall to $30 each, the value of the investment drops to $6,000.
 The broker would then take $4,000 from the investor’s account, leaving just $1,000.
 That would be below the $1,500 required, or 25% of the total $6,000 value in the account.

 That would trigger a margin call of $500, or the difference between the $1,000 left in the account and the $1,500 required to maintain the margin account.
 Normally, a broker will allow two to five days for the investors to cover the margin call.
 In addition, the investor would also owe interest on the original loan amount of $5,000.

 Margin Call Formula

 Margin call amount = (Value of investments multiplied by the percentage margin requirement) minus (Amount of investor equity left in margin account)